Ragnaorok/Best-Buds-Plugin/README.md

-# Doggy-Revive for Paper 1.19.X
+# Best-Buds for Paper 1.19.X

 This plugin allows Tamed Wolves to respawn at a player's bed incase of death  <br> Requires Players to have a bed otherwise the Wolf will not respawn